 The interaction between a teacher and a student is an intrinsic part of the educational process.

-And the face-to-face approach is an efficient language learning method because it combines different segments, including writing, speaking, listening, and reading.
+The face-to-face approach is an efficient language learning method because it combines different segments, including writing, speaking, listening, and reading.

-Most students seem more involved in the conventional classroom and receive more immediate feedback than in online studies.
+Most students seem more involved in the conventional classroom and receive more immediate feedback than online studies.

 Of course, you can also learn a language online since it also includes interaction, but clearly, it is less effective than a face-to-face approach.